VIDA-NYU/tile2net/src/tile2net/grid/README.md

   --outdir ./boston_common
 ```

-Downloading the weights will take some time.
-Then, downloading the imagery, performing segmentation,
+Downloading the imagery, performing segmentation,
 and vectorization should take only a few minutes.
 At the end, you you will see a printout that should look
 something like this: